awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ## Targeting Tags<a name="automation-working-targets-tags"></a>

-Many AWS resources support tags, including Amazon Elastic Compute Cloud \(Amazon EC2\) and Amazon Relational Database Service \(Amazon RDS\) instances, Amazon Elastic Block Store \(Amazon EBS\) volumes and snapshots, Resource Groups, and Amazon Simple Storage Service \(Amazon S3\) buckets, to name a few\.
+Many AWS resources support tags, including Amazon EC2 and Amazon Relational Database Service \(Amazon RDS\) instances, Amazon Elastic Block Store \(Amazon EBS\) volumes and snapshots, Resource Groups, and Amazon Simple Storage Service \(Amazon S3\) buckets, to name a few\.
 You can quickly run Automation workflows on your AWS resources by targeting tags\.
 A tag is a key\-value pair, such as Operating\_System\-Linux or Department\-Finance\.
 If you assign a specific name to a resource, then you can also use the word "Name" as a key, and the name of the resource as the value\.

 When you specify a tag as the target for an Automation, you also specify a target parameter\.
 The target parameter uses the `TargetParameterName` option\.
 By choosing a target parameter, you define the type of resource on which the Automation runs\.
 The target parameter you specify with the tag must be a valid parameter defined in the Automation document\.
 For example, if you want to target dozens of Amazon EC2 instances by using tags, then choose the `InstanceId` target parameter\.
 By choosing this parameter, you define *instances* as the resource type for the Automation execution\.
 The following screenshot uses the AWS\-DetachEBSVolume document\.
 The logical target parameter is `VolumeId`\.